Barry Grant: Characterisation

 Barry's association with gangster Tommy McArdle (Malcolm Tierney) during 1984 created problems for the Grants.
 Barry had nearly been caught committing crimes and his deals with Tommy brought his family "pain and despair".
 After five years on-screen, writers began to humanise Barry more.
 Redmond described a more "thoughtful and conscience" Barry, who had "mellowed with age".
 The change did not last as Barry became a source of evil in storylines.
 Originally depicted as Sheila's protector and a "Jack the lad" type character, with money making scams alongside his best friend Terry Sullivan (Brian Regan).
 Barry viewed himself as a "hard case" always willing to defend his family using violence.
 Stories which involved Barry with serious gangsters such as Tommy and Sizzler (Renny Krupinski) transformed the character into a sinister one.
 Usher was delighted with the changes and thought it made the character more complex.
 He told Geoff Tibballs, author of Brookside - The First Ten Years, that "I'm glad we're seeing the nasty side of Barry Grant, I wanted to make him more evil.
 He's a more interesting character than just a Mammy's boy."
 Writers had made him a "man of power" and to facilitate this they made him a property owner, purchasing the shops on Brookside Parade.
 The power Barry gains corrupts him and with stories involving shot gun toting threats and murder, they showed he was unpleasant and nasty.
 Barry became self-serving and bitter towards Sheila for moving in with Billy Corkhill (John McArdle).
 Another showing of his newfound wealth was having a celebrity opening of his restaurant.
 Producers hired Paul O'Grady for a cameo appearance as his drag queen persona Lily Savage for the opening.

 Brookside producer Mal Young revealed that Usher was vocal about Barry's transformation into a "shady businessman".
 They changed his appearance opting to dress him in suits rather than jeans.
 However, Young was careful not to lose Barry's early characterisation entirely.
 He added "we've done it without losing the heart of Barry Grant.
 He's still Sheila Grant's son, the lad from Liverpool."
 Usher too was still wary of not losing Barry's conscience and wanted writers to showcase it more often.
 He explained that Barry is "very lonely and I reckon he goes through hell."
 Usher also believed that Barry "suffers" emotionally when he commits serious crimes.
 In 1994, Young said that Barry represented ten years of Margaret Thatcher's Britain.
-At time's Barry's characterisation made him Brookside's "hate figure".
+At times Barry's characterisation made him Brookside's "hate figure".
 Usher told Jane Cameron from TV Quick that "at least it shows the audience think about him.
 Barry succeeds because he provokes a negative reaction."